 Ask the Expert: How Do I Identify If an Incident Is Probable?

-Every silo in every organization has a combination of tangible and intangible assets that help the business function.
+Every silo in an organization has a combination of tangible and intangible assets that help the business function.
 For example, your IT department works with tangible assets (like computers) to manage your company’s data, which is intangible.
 Your security organization is no different.

 Your tangible assets are the countermeasures you can see and touch: fences, cameras, badges, lighting, bollards — any physical countermeasures that keep your building safe are tangible assets.